fhiso/tsc-governance/board/by-laws-members.md

     one or more members of any Committee.
 b.
 Vice-chair.
 The Vice-chair shall, in the absence of the Chair,
     preside over meetings and temporarily assume the responsibilities of the Chair.
+In the absence or temporary vacancy of both the Chair and Vice-chair, another member of the Board shall be appointed to assume these duties by majority vote of the Board.
 c.
 Treasurer.
 The Treasurer shall assist in the development of the annual
     budget and the financial plan and shall assist in raising funds for the Corporation's operation.
 The Treasurer is responsible for developing and reviewing fiscal procedures, and shall assist any committee in the preparation and administration of committee or project budgets.
 In the absence or temporary vacancy of the Treasurer, the Secretary shall serve as Treasurer.
+In the absence or temporary vacancy of both the Treasurer and Secretary, another member of the Board shall be appointed to assume these duties by majority vote of the Board.
 d.
 Secretary.
 The Secretary is also the Chief Transparency Officer of
     the Organisation.
 The Secretary shall maintain the FHISO Manual, agendas and minutes of Board and Member meetings, and such other records of the Corporation as required by Arizona Law, these bylaws, the Articles of Incorporation or FHISO Manual.
 In the absence or temporary vacancy of the Secretary, the Vice-chair shall serve as Secretary.
-In the absence of both these officers, another member of the Board shall be appointed to assume these duties; such appointment made by a vote of the Board members present, irrespective of whether a quorum is met.
+In the absence or temporary vacancy of both the Secretary and Vice-chair, another member of the Board shall be appointed to assume these duties by majority vote of the Board.
 e.
 Technical Coordinator.
 The duties of the Technical Coordinator are
     listed in Section 10.2.1 of these Bylaws.
 f.
 Technical Co-coordinator.
 The duties of the Technical Co-coordinator